specialunderwear/django-easymode/docs/settings.md

 be grouped by app.
 When a model belongs to the 'foo' app, new contents will be added to the catalog located in ``foo/locale``.

-You might not want to have the dynamic contents wriiten to your app's locale, if you also have static translations.
+You might not want to have the dynamic contents written to your app's locale, if you also have static translations.
 You can separate the dynamic and static content by specifying the :ref:`locale_postfix`.